BerkeleyLearnVerify/Scenic/docs/quickstart.rst

 Trying Some Examples
 --------------------

-Scenic comes with many example scenarios, found in the :file:`examples` directory.
+The Scenic repository contains many example scenarios, found in the :file:`examples` directory.
 They are organized by the simulator they are written for, e.g. :abbr:`GTA (Grand Theft Auto V)` or Webots.
 Each simulator has a specialized Scenic interface which requires additional setup (see :doc:`simulators`); however, for convenience Scenic provides an easy way to visualize scenarios without running a simulator.
 Simply run the ``scenic`` module as a script, giving a path to a Scenic file::